Skip to main content

 Obesity is a word most of us are familiar with, and it’s often associated with powerful perceptions and emotions.
 But what does it actually mean to be living with obesity?
 How does this condition impact a person’s health and life—and how can older adults manage their weight to promote healthy living?

-Calculate your BMI here.
+Calculate your BMI

 Over the past few decades, obesity has become an epidemic in the United States.
-From 2017 to March 2020, the age-adjusted U.S. obesity rate in adults was 41.9%.1 This condition costs the US health care system nearly $173 billion a year.2
+From August 2021 to August 2023, the age-adjusted U.S. obesity rate in adults was 40.3%.1 This condition costs the US health care system nearly $173 billion a year.2

-The issue of excessive body weight goes much deeper than physical appearance, however.
-According to the CDC, people who carry extra weight are at risk for a number of serious chronic conditions such as heart disease, gallbladder disease, stroke, type 2 diabetes, and certain types of cancer.
-COVID-19 and obesity have also been linked, since being overweight can increase your risk of complications and severe illness from coronavirus.
+• According to CDC, people who carry extra weight are at risk for a number of serious chronic conditions such as heart disease, gallbladder disease, stroke, type 2 diabetes, and certain types of cancer.
+COVID-19 and obesity have also been linked, since being overweight can increase your risk of complications and severe illness from the virus.

-People living with obesity may also experience quality-of-life issues, chronic pain, mobility issues, and depression or anxiety.
-The loss of lean muscle mass and function (sarcopenia) is also common among older adults with obesity due to metabolic changes related to the aging process; sedentary lifestyles, and acute or chronic disease conditions.4
+• The loss of lean muscle mass and function (sarcopenia) is also common among older adults with obesity.
+This is due to metabolic changes related to the aging process; sedentary lifestyles, and acute or chronic disease conditions.4

-In 2013, the American Medical Association (AMA) officially recognized obesity as a disease.
+In 2013, the American Medical Association (AMA) officially recognized obesity as a chronic disease.
 This was a major step forward in destigmatizing the topic, though there is much more work to do.
 Classifying obesity as a medical issue empowered both patients and doctors to discuss it more openly and explore treatment interventions.

 What causes obesity?